nettrades/nettrades-platform/CONTRIBUTING.md

 - Open an issue on GitHub.
 - Join our community Discord.
-- Email us at dev@nettrades.ai.
+- Email us at dev@nettrades.org

 ---

-## No Warranty
+No Warranty and Limitation of Liability

-YOUR CONTRIBUTIONS ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL NETTRADES AI (PVT) LIMITED BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY ARISING FROM YOUR CONTRIBUTION OR USE OF THE SOFTWARE.
+1. **No Warranty:** YOUR CONTRIBUTIONS ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT.

+2. **Limitation of Liability:** IN NO EVENT SHALL NETTRADES, ITS AFFILIATES, ITS SUBSIDIARIES, OR ITS AUTHORIZED LICENSEES BE LIABLE TO YOU OR ANY THIRD PARTY FOR ANY CLAIM, DIRECT DAMAGES, INDIRECT DAMAGES, SPECIAL DAMAGES, INCIDENTAL DAMAGES, OR CONSEQUENTIAL DAMAGES ARISING FROM YOUR CONTRIBUTION, THE USE OF THE SOFTWARE PLATFORM, OR THE INTERACTION OF YOUR CODE WITH THE BASE WORK, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 ---

 Thank you for contributing to the NETTRADES Platform!